-- where the learner has been transferred from another Awarding Organisation, BIIAB Qualifications Limited will refer to the initial registration date for the qualification.
-If the registration date means that the time spent on the qualification is in excess of the recommended duration, then normal certification and sampling procedures will apply.
-If the time since registration is less than the recommended duration, then they will be subject to the procedure detailed below. - where the learner has utilised sufficient Recognition of Prior Learning (RPL), which could justify the shortened time period for completion, and the evidence does not exceed 50% of that presented for the qualification in its entirety, then normal certification and sampling procedures will be applied. - where: - the learner has not utilised RPL but has completed the qualification in a shorter time period than recommended; or - the learner has utilised RPL, but it is insufficient to explain the shortened time period for completion; or - $\circ~$ the RPL evidence exceeds 50% of that presented for the qualification in its entirety, then the portfolio of evidence must: - be accompanied by a justification by the assessor(s) for the reduced timescale with a statement confirming that all outcomes, criteria and assessments have been met and that this has been demonstrated within the portfolio of evidence. - have been sampled and scrutinised by the IQA, who must have agreed with the assessment decision to certificate and with the assessor's justification for achievement within the timescale, prior to presentation to BIIAB. - be sampled and scrutinised by the EQA who must agree with the assessment and IQA decision to certificate and with the assessor's justification for achievement within the timescale, prior to certification.
+- the learner has not utilised RPL but has completed the qualification in a shorter time period than recommended; or - the learner has utilised RPL, but it is insufficient to explain the shortened time period for completion; or - the RPL evidence exceeds 50% of that presented for the qualification in its entirety, then the portfolio of evidence must: - be accompanied by a justification by the assessor(s) for the reduced timescale with a statement confirming that all outcomes, criteria and assessments have been met and that this has been demonstrated within the portfolio of evidence. - have been sampled and scrutinised by the IQA, who must have agreed with the assessment decision to certificate and with the assessor's justification for achievement within the timescale, prior to presentation to BIIAB. - be sampled and scrutinised by the EQA who must agree with the assessment and IQA decision to certificate and with the assessor's justification for achievement within the timescale, prior to certification.